angular-ui/ui-scroll/README.md

 Adapter methods `applyUpdates`, `append` and `prepend` provide a way to update the scroller content without full reload of the content from the datasource.
 The updates are performed by changing the items in the scroller internal buffer after they are loaded from the datasource.
 Items in the buffer can be deleted or replaced with one or more items.

 _Important!_ Update datasource to match the scroller buffer content.
 Keep in mind that the modifications made by the adapter methods are only applied to the content of the buffer.
 As the items in response to scrolling are pushed out of the buffer, the modifications are lost.
 It is your responsibility to ensure that as the scroller is scrolled back and a modified item is requested from the datasource again the values returned by the datasource would reflect the updated state.
 In other words you have to make sure that in addition to manipulating the scroller content you also apply the modifications to the dataset underlying the datasource.
-[Here](https://rawgit.com/angular-ui/ui-scroll/master/demo/append/append.html) is the example of such implementaion.
+[Here](https://rawgit.com/angular-ui/ui-scroll/master/demo/append/append.html) is the example of such implementation.

 #### Animations
 In the fashion similar to ngRepeat the following animations are supported: